NET WORTH: $1.07 billion

 HEALTH: Grantees have included Alzheimer's Drug Discovery Foundation, Children's Hospital of Philadelphia, and ALS Association of Greater New York.

-OTHER: Steinhardt also seems to have an interest in the environment, especially supporting the Wildlife Conservation Society.
+OTHER: The family also seems to have an interest in the environment, supporting places like the Wildlife Conservation Society and Livingston Ripley Waterfowl Conservancy.

 The Judy and Michael Steinhardt Foundation and The Steinhardt Family Foundation do not provide a clear avenues for getting in touch but below are addresses: